Modern Slavery Statement

 – Uniform and technology equipment: These products are specifically called out in the Global Slavery Index as higher risk in the UK marketplace and are likely to involve a complex supply chain

-– Memorial masonry: The extraction process of the stone poses a higher risk in the supply chain of modern slavery
+– Memorial masonry: The extraction process of the stone and location of the quarries could pose a higher risk in the supply chain of modern slavery

 To support our commitment to preventing modern slavery and human trafficking from occurring within our business and supply chain, we have in place the following policies: